Consensys/doc.gnark/docs/HowTo/serialize.md

 Witnesses (inputs to the `Prove` or `Verify` functions) may be constructed outside of `gnark`, in a non-Go codebase.

-While there is no standard yet, we followed similar patterns used by other zk-SNARK libraries.

-For performance reason (witnesses can be large), witnesses are encoded using a binary protocol.

 Two types of witnesses exist:

 * **Full witness**: contains public and secret inputs, needed by `Prove`
 * **Public witness**: contains public inputs only, needed by `Verify`

+For performance reason (witnesses can be large), witnesses should be encoded using a binary protocol.
+For convenience, gnark also support JSON encoding.

 ### Binary protocol

+While there is no standard yet, we followed similar patterns used by other zk-SNARK libraries.

 ```no-lang
 // Full witness     ->  [uint32(nbElements) | publicVariables | secretVariables]